Aortic Fellowship Programme

 ESVS will organise regular sessions with KOLs and guest speakers, with the Fellowship Lead present at each session (case discussions, feedback from both sides, etc.).
 All sessions are mandatory.

-The grant covers the fee for the Fellowship.
-Recipients also receive a subsistence grant of €3,500 to cover travel and accommodation expenses for attending the face-to-face workshops.
-The number of grants to be given is at the discretion of ESVS.
+Most of the grant covers the workshop fees for each workshop.
+Recipients also receive a subsistence grant, given in 3 instalments, of €3,500 to cover travel and accommodation expenses for attending the face-to-face workshops.
+The number of grants to be given is at the discretion of ESVS and is dependent on the generous support of our industry partners.

 Grants will be assessed by the Aortic Fellowship team according to the criteria below.